 Management will see your willingness to work until it is done (not just until the end of working hours) as true evidence that you have what it takes to handle more responsibility.
 This means you’ll soon be trusted with more important work.
 This approach will help you move up the ladder quickly.
 Nothing beats hard work!

-3. She never stopped learning-Make an effort to get better at what you do by expanding your capacity to learn.
-You’ll value the skills you have and learn new ones.
+Make an effort to get better at what you do by expanding your capacity to learn.
+You’ll hone the skills you have and learn new ones.
 This also helps to keep your brain flexible, which is essential for problem-solving and process improvement.
 Read books and articles, watch videos online, take hands-on classes or virtual ones.
 Bottom line: keep learning.

 I believe this has settled the long standing debate of whether or not it is compulsory to have a college degree before starting a business, and whether or not a college degree would determine the success of your business.
 Thanks for reading.